decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **to** - OPTIONAL.
 Identifier(s) for recipients.
 MUST be an array of strings where each element is a valid DID or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) that identifies a member of the message's intended audience.

   When Alice sends the same message to Bob and Carol, it is by inspecting this header that Bob and Carol learn that the message was sent to both of them.
 If the header is omitted, each recipient can only assume they are the only recipient (much like an email sent only to `BCC:` addresses).

   The `to` header cannot be used for routing, since it is encrypted at every intermediate point in a route.
 Instead, the `forward` message contains a `next` attribute in its body that specifies the target for the next routing operation.

 - **from** - OPTIONAL.
 Sender identifier.
 The `from` attribute MUST be a string that is a valid DID or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) which identifies the sender of the message.
 When a message is encrypted, the sender key MUST be authorized for encryption by this DID.
 Authorization of the encryption key for this DID MUST be verified by message recipient with the proper proof purposes.
 See the [message authentication](#Message-Authentication) section for additional details.

   When the sender wishes to be anonymous, they should use a new DID created for the purpose to avoid correlation with any other behavior or identity.
 Peer DIDs are lightweight and require no ledger writes, and therefore a good method to use for this purpose.

+- **thid** - OPTIONAL.
+Thread identifier.
+Uniquely identifies the thread that the message belongs to.
+If not included the `id` property of the message MUST be treated as the value of the `thid`.

+- **pthid** - OPTIONAL.
+Parent thread identifier.
+If the message is a child of a thread the `pthid` will uniquely identify which thread is the parent.

 - **created_time** - OPTIONAL.
 Message Created Time.
 The `created_time` attribute is used for the sender to express when they created the message, expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z UTC) [link](1970-01-01T00:00:00Z UTC).
 This attribute is informative to the recipient, and may be relied on by protocols.

 - **expires_time** - OPTIONAL.
 Message Expired Time.
 The `expires_time` attribute is used for the sender to express when they consider the message to be expired, expressed in UTC Epoch Seconds (seconds since 1970-01-01T00:00:00Z UTC) [link](1970-01-01T00:00:00Z UTC).
 This attribute signals when the message is considered no longer valid by the sender.
 When omitted, the message is considered to have no expiration by the sender.

-In the outer packaging of message metadata, DIDComm follows the extensibility pattern established by the JW* family of standards.
+In the outer packaging of message metadata, DIDComm follows the extensibility pattern established by the JW\* family of standards.
 (It also emulates the design of message headers in SMTP, request headers in HTTP, and labels on physical pieces of mail.)
 A modest inventory of predefined "header" fields is specified, as shown above.
 Additional fields with unreserved names can be added at the discretion of producers and consumers of messages; any software that doesn't understand such fields should ignore them and MUST NOT fail because of their inclusion in a message.
 This is appropriate for a simple, flat data model.

 Aligning with [RFC 6648](https://tools.ietf.org/html/rfc6648.html), DIDComm explicitly rejects the `X-*` headers convention that creates divergent pseudo-standards; if a new header needs broad support, it must be standardized properly.
 Alternatively, a JSON-LD `@context` header can be added, providing namespacing for fields other than those predefined in the spec.
 Since we expect header fields to be small in number and modest in complexity, we expect this sort of powerful extensibility to be unnecessary in most cases.